Muneeswarar: Different worship methods

-History and Legend
+History and legend

 The history of Muneeshwaran and his worship remains ambiguous and unclear.
 In Hindu sacred texts such as the Vedas and Puranas, there is no explicit mention of the deity.
 However, it is sometimes suggested that Muneeshwaran was present in most of these texts, but represented with a different name.
 Apart from this claim, most of the widely accepted histories of the deity stems from oral traditions, that have been passed down from one generation to another.
 Due to the lack of textual references, there is no way of verifying these claims and tracing their origins.
 Most of these oral histories, although not entirely the same, seem to share commonalities with many stories from Hindu texts.
-One such legend of the origins of Muneeswaran is that of the omission of Lord Shiva from the Daksha Yajna, an elaborate ritual conducted by Dakshan, Lord Shiva’s father in law.
+One such legend of the origins of Muneeswaran is that of the omission of Shiva from the Daksha Yajna, an elaborate ritual conducted by Dakshan, Shiva's father in law.
 Lord Shiva was enraged by this, causing multiple deities to be formed in the process.
 Munishwaran was believed to be one of the deities that was formed.
-There are contrasting claims as to whether the deity was born from Lord Shiva’s face, his sweat or simply created by him.
-In another legend, Muneeshwaran is considered to be a great devotee of Lord Shiva who lived a long time ago, although the time is not specified.
-Muneeshwaran pleased Lord Shiva through his devotion, and thus the latter awarded him the title of “Iswaran” and blessed him as him guardian deity.
+There are contrasting claims as to whether the deity was born from Shiva's face, his sweat or simply created by him.
+In another legend, Muneeshwaran is considered to be a great devotee of Shiva who lived a long time ago, although the time is not specified.
+Muneeshwaran pleased Shiva through his devotion, and thus the latter awarded him the title of “Iswaran” and blessed him as him guardian deity.
 Some devotees and organisations closely related to the deity also acknowledge that Muneeshwaran does no have a history.
 Their worship and faith stems from the deities miracles and current phenomena rather than from historical sources.
-Despite all these differing claims, almost all accept the strong relation between Muneeshwaran and Lord Shiva.
+Despite all these differing claims, almost all accept the strong relation between Muneeshwaran and Shiva.
 In some cases, Muneeshwaran is believed to be created by Shiva.
-In others he is believed to be a from of Shiva.
+In others he is believed to be a form of Shiva.
 In some cases, he is seen to be Shiva himself.
-This can be seen in temples where Muneeshwaran is depicted and worshipped in the exact same way as Lord Shiva.
+This can be seen in temples where Muneeshwaran is depicted and worshipped in the exact same way as Shiva.
 Examples of this include the Sri Munishwaran temple in Singapore, where Muneesharan wears a snake around his neck and has the Nandhi (vehicle of Shiva) in front of him, just like Shiva.